top of page

 Reflections on Caregiving, Faith, and Daily Life with Jonny

-People often tell me, “You must have so much patience.”
-It’s said with kindness and a kind of wonder, as if they’re imagining whether they could do it themselves.
+People often say to caregivers, “You must have so much patience.”
+It’s said with kindness and a sense of wonder, as if they’re imagining whether they could do it themselves.
 I appreciate that recognition.
-But how does it work?
-Where does it come from?
-It’s not the burden one might imagine.
+But where does that patience come from?
+How does it sustain itself over time?
+It isn't quite the burden people imagine.

 Patience is part of it, but it’s just what’s seen on the surface of something deeper: an active, disciplined attention to each moment.
 It’s a daily commitment to keep moving, adjusting, and creating connection and meaning, even when things don’t go as planned.